Solicitors Specialising in Legal Action Between Freeholders and Leaseholders

-However if you’re looking to buy a flat with a short lease and don’t want to wait two years for applying for lease extension, there is a way around that.
+However if you’re thinking of buying a flat with a short lease and don’t want to wait two years for applying for lease extension, there is a way around that.
 In short you need to arrange for the vendors to put in a formal application for a lease extension of its (by means of what is known as a Section 42 notice) and then you can arrange to have the benefit of this application transferred across to you on completion.
 Our specialist lease extension team do this as a matter of routine. there is, however, an alternative to the formal route of leasehold extension – that’s extending your lease on an informal private or voluntary basis.
-There are quite a few differences between these 2 routes.
+There are quite a few differences between the formal or informal lease extension.

 Click here to read more about the differences between private and statutory lease extensions